 As things were going as smoothly as they could in Costa Rica, Greg and Jeff decided to take the risk and purchase another catamaran and lay it all on the line.
 With the Liberia Airport and hotels sprouting up in northern Guanacaste, it was time to receive another boat to let the tourists enjoy up north what the surfers down south experienced.
 New Marlin was on its way.

 Keeping things in the family, Greg enlisted a few other nephews to help out on this journey.
 Greg’s oldest nephew was waiting for his new job to become available so he decided to take what he thought was a vacation experience to ST. Croix to help two others sailing the New Marlin across the Caribbean to Colon, Panama.
 Let’s just say it was more of an experience than a vacation.
 The other nephew, Bret, went with Greg and Jeff to Colon, Panama and joined Bill and a couple of crew members to bring the boat through the Panama Canal and up to Costa Rica where she would be flagged and put to work.

 New Marlin is a custom made 65′ Sailing Catamaran from the same builder of Marlin del Rey.
 There are many upgrades and changes that make it perfect for tours both private and open to individuals as well.

-The Journey lasted 10 days because since Greg has been a resident in Costa Rica since 1988 and sailed both sides of Costa Rica, Caribbean and beyond, he tends to know everyone and needs to stop and say hello to them all.
-Bill needed to start his new job so he departed back to the US before the journey was over but Bret continued on and joined the team in Playas del Coco where New Marlin now calls home since February 8, 2011.
+The journey lasted 10 days because Greg has been a resident in Costa Rica since 1988 and sailed both sides of Costa Rica, the Caribbean, and beyond, he tends to know everyone and needs to stop and say hello to them all.
+Bill needed to start his new job so he departed back to the US before the journey was over, but Bret continued on and joined the team in Playas del Coco where New Marlin now calls home since February 8, 2011.

 The journey continues for Marlin del Rey Sailing Tours in Guanacaste and if you see any one in the family, ask them about their adventures when you are visiting Costa Rica.